-ACCEPT SETTINGS CHANGE BAUDRATE CHANGE BAUDRATE The baudrate for data transfer through the RS232 interface can be set by means of the SELECT BAUDRATE drop down menu and CHANGE BAUDRATE function field.
+ACCEPT SETTINGS CHANGE BAUDRATE CHANGE BAUDRATE INFO FILE The baudrate for data transfer through the RS232 interface an be set by means of the SELECT BAUDRATE drop down menu and CHANGE BAUDRATE function field.

 If the baudrate should be changed, a connection must first be established by clicking on TRY TO CONNECT.
 The CHANGE BAUDRATE button will then be active.